sidhujag/MSFTLabs/DevTestBaaS/linux-go-ethereum/README.md

-- 9. Select Go-Ethereum-Linux as your artifact
+- 9. Select Go-Ethereum-Linux as your artifact - Instructions for adding the BaaS Library is at <https://github.com/marleyg/MSFTLabs/tree/master/DevTestBaaS>

 ![](assets/vmArtifacts.png)